mirage/wodan/doc/design.md

 Have a mark_parents_dirty function that makes sure everybody in the parent chain gets a pointer to their now dirty child.

+### Hierarchical consistency

+Maybe we don't need the ephemeron stuff.
+Just make sure that a parent stays more recent than its child.
+Order LRU calls properly.
+If the tree is deeper than the LRU has items, that becomes impossible.
+Prevent the tree from growing that much?
+  Check split calls?

 ## Allocation and adressing cache items

 When a node has been modified in-memory, we don't have an easy way to identify it.